Averett University unveils plans for fall 2020 semester

 “Looking back over the unprecedented — almost unimaginable — spring semester, and then at the tremendous work over the summer of almost 50 employees through extensive scenario planning, I am extremely proud of how well Averett swiftly pivoted to meet the unique challenges of delivering alternative instruction methods and to continuing operations.
 The innovation, collaboration and commitment by all of our teams have been inspirational, and we can feel confident in our agility and well poised as we prepare for the unusual upcoming fall semester,” said Franks.

-For more information on Averett’s “One Averett, Together Again: Fall 2020 Reopening Plan,” as well as a video detailing the university’s plans, click here.
+For more information on Averett’s “One Averett, Together Again: Fall 2020 Reopening Plan,” as well as a video detailing the university’s plans,